binarypatrick/binarypatrick.github.io/_posts/2024-05-28-running-sql-server-with-docker-compose.md

 SA_PASSWORD=some_random_password
 ```

+Now you should be able to get things running with `docker compose up -d`.
+Check the logs with `docker compose logs -f`.
 Once this is up and running, you can access it normally through [SSMS](https://learn.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms) or [Azure Data Studio](https://learn.microsoft.com/en-us/azure-data-studio/download-azure-data-studio).
 The connection will require you to use encryption, though that should be handled automatically.